cdsittampalam/documentation/docs/Invite Trusted Parties.md

 6. Then tap **Confirm** in the Confirmation screen.
 A screen appears to show that approval has been granted.
 7. Tap **Close**.

-You will then see the following screen indicating that the request has been actioned with the status of approved.
+You will then see the following screen indicating that the request has been actioned with the status of APPROVED.

 ![trusted parties actioned](/doc-images/TrustedPartiesActioned.png)